|

 The trace Window normally only displays messages when virtual COM ports are created or removed, or the virtual serial port driver is restarted.

-serial data moving to and from the client and server along with the
+the serial data moving to and from the client and server along with

 Enabling the Trace can be a valuable tool for troubleshooting misconfigured